 Tons of Dancing

-In addition to bands or DJs, many Brazilian couples choose to have a live attraction "like samba dancers from our carnival celebration," says Cooley, and "it's also increasingly common to see the bride and/or groom participate in a flash mob with friends in addition to the traditional first dance."
+A Brazilian wedding reception is all about music and dancing.
+Consider it a huge party with a ton of people and lots of good energy that lasts all night long.
+In addition to bands or DJs, many Brazilian couples choose to have a live attraction "like samba dancers from our carnival celebration," says Cooley.
+"It's also increasingly common to see the bride and/or groom participate in a flash mob with friends in addition to the traditional first dance."

 Naturally, Brazilian weddings feature lots of Brazilian food, which can vary from region to region.
 Meat, rice, and beans are staples; one popular dish is feijoada, a slow-cooked stew made with beans and meat.
 In addition to the couple's favorite cuisine, there is often a "dawn snack," explains Cooley, "which is served very late, an hour or two before the wedding ends.
 Those are usually things like mini hamburgers, milkshakes, fried potatoes, wraps, or popcorn."

 Don't plan for a wedding reception that only lasts a few hours.
 The party goes on as late as the following morning!
 "When the wedding is on the beach, it usually starts earlier, around 4 p.m. and then goes anywhere from midnight to 3 a.m. depending on neighbors, or sound concerns," continues Cooley.
 "But when the wedding is in the city, things get going around 7 p.m. and last until between 2 and 5 a.m."
 It's also not uncommon for the party to last through the next day.